RajaVamsi11/Titiksha-18/README.md

 we can send notifications to the users of the app using cloud messaging in Firebase and these notifications are stored in the app using recycler view in notification activity.

-One can find apk file of the app <a href='https://drive.google.com/file/d/1D7RtpntBh4kuFa7J_E8cinzWrkgZ9Wbv/view'>here</a>.